Christian nationalism: Russia

+Procession with the cross at the White House in Moscow, Russia.

 President of Russia Vladimir Putin has been described as a global leader of the Christian nationalist and Christian right movements.
 As President, Putin has increased the power of the Russian Orthodox Church and proclaimed his staunch belief in Eastern Orthodoxy, as well as maintaining close contacts with Patriarchs of Moscow and all Rus' Alexy II and Kirill.